I have always used root words as a quick

 but is also more extensive than the above book.
 Both work well together. @Amazon

-Dictionary of Word Roots and Combining Forms by Donald J. Borror -- I'm not sure how or why, but extensive resource available free online or as this .pdf.
+Dictionary of Word Roots and Combining Forms by Donald J. Borror -- I'm not sure how or why, but extensive resource available free online.

 The Word Within The Word by Michael Clay Thompson -- This